Your Gate to Europe

 Non-legislative measures

-In order to complement the Directive, the EU legislation contains a set of non-legislative measures to support Member States in achieving the goals.
-These include:
+In order to complement the Directive, the EU legislation contains a set of non-legislative measures to support Member States in achieving the goals: Funds, support to member states, incentives to fight discrimination, monitoring the Directive transposition, etc

-It is expected that this initiative will reap benefits for individuals, companies and the wider society.
+It is expected that this new Directive will reap benefits for individuals, companies and the wider society.

 Parents and carers will profit from more work-life balance and the foreseen increase in women employment, their higher earnings and career progression will positively impact their and their families' economic prosperity, social inclusion and health.